bartkowiakmateusz/node-tarps/readme.md

 ## Transactions

 To execute your queries within a transaction simply call db.transaction() before the first query, and db.commit() after last of them.
+Transactions will be automatically rolled back if one of queries fails.

 ```js
 db.transaction().insert("users", {name: "Mat"}).insert("users", {name: "John"}).commit(function(e, r, f){